nicholasjackson/terraform-nomad-multicloud/README.md

 export GOOGLE_CLOUD_KEYFILE_JSON=$HOME/.gcp/nomad-multi-cloud.json
 ```

+Change directory to the `terraform` folder in the root of this repo

 Run `terraform plan` check everything looks ok then run `terraform apply` to create the clusters and a VPN linking the two together.

 ```bash